 - the lead arranger in the leveraged financing for Georgia-Pacific

 Mr. Dokos is regularly ranked as a “leading” lawyer in Banking & Finance by Chambers USA, Chambers Global, IFLR1000 and was most recently recognized as an “expert” in Banking & Finance by Who’s Who Legal.
 He was recognized as a 2013 Banking MVP by Law360, and in 2007, he was named “Dealmaker of the Year” by The American Lawyer for his representation of the lead arrangers in Ford Motor Company’s $18.5 billion financing.

-Mr. Dokos joined Weil in 1998 as a partner and was a member of the Firm’s Management Committee from 2008 to 2016.
+Mr. Dokos joined Weil in 1998 as a partner and was a member of the Firm’s Management Committee from 2008 through 2016.
 He received his J.D. from the University of Virginia School of Law in 1982, where he graduated Order of the Coif and served as notes editor on the Virginia Law Review.
 He received his undergraduate degree in History from Dartmouth College in 1979.